 In 1952, entrepreneur Kemmons Wilson opened the very first Holiday Inn in Memphis, Tennessee.
-Mr. William’s vision for a quality, affordable nights’ lodging grew into a company that left an indelible mark on the hospitality industry – not to mention the American landscape, with his iconic Holiday Inn sign.
+Mr. Wilson’s vision for a quality, affordable nights’ lodging grew into a company that left an indelible mark on the hospitality industry – not to mention the American landscape, with his iconic Holiday Inn sign.

 The Sixteenth Annual Inner City Outreach will be here soon, and we hope you can join us!

 If you are a man in need of encouragement in your struggle with addiction, or if you are a graduate of Memphis Union Mission’s Iron-On-Iron program, you are cordially invited to join us every Thursday night for Celebrate Recovery at the Opportunity Center (600 Poplar Ave.).
 Dinner will be served from 5 p.m. to 5:30 p.m., and we will meet from 5:45 p.m. to 8 p.m.

 Since opening in 2002, Memphis Union Mission's Wright Transitional House has helped many formerly homeless men transitional back into the community.

 Last summer, the women and children of Moriah House enjoyed their own version of Extreme Makeover, courtesy of some caring volunteers from Grace Evangelical Church in Germantown.
 At Moriah House, each woman has her own room (either by herself or with her children).
 But over the years some of the residents’ rooms experienced some wear and tear and were in need of an overhaul.

 Six years ago, after Andy Quaranta lost his job, he was faced a dilemma regarding his charitable giving.